Reviewed: 21st May 2019

 In some instances, directors may be able to fund the costs of company liquidation from their own personal finances.
 If you can fund the liquidation in this way it can help you avoid compulsory liquidation and a higher risk of personal liability.

-The money paid out in redundancy could be used to pay for the liquidation process, and as the average director redundancy claim is £9,000 there may be money left over with which to pay some of the company’s debt.
+The money paid out in redundancy could be used by you to pay for the liquidation process, and as the average director redundancy claim is £9,000.

 If all other options have been exhausted with regard to voluntary liquidation – there are no assets of value to sell, you can’t afford to pay the cost of liquidation from your own personal funds, and you don’t qualify for director redundancy – being forcibly would up by one or more of your creditors may be your only option.